jamielaw-smith/jamielaw-smith.github.io/index.md

 ## Software
 Jamie A. P. Law-Smith, David A. Coulter, & Brenna Mockler, 2020, “<tt>jamielaw-smith/STARS_library</tt>”, v1.0.5, Zenodo, <a href="https://doi.org/10.5281/zenodo.4062018">10.5281/zenodo.4062018</a>

-The <tt>STARS_library</tt> (v1.0.5 on Zenodo, <a href="https://doi.org/10.5281/zenodo.4062018">10.5281/zenodo.4062018</a>; available on GitHub at <a href="https://github.com/jamielaw-smith/STARS_library">https://github.com/jamielaw-smith/STARS_library</a>), an interpolated grid of fallback rates to the black hole (dM/dt) from 3D hydrodynamical simulations of tidal disruption events (TDEs) using realistic stellar models.
+The <tt>STARS_library</tt> (v1.0.5 on Zenodo, <a href="https://doi.org/10.5281/zenodo.4062018">10.5281/zenodo.4062018</a>) available on GitHub at <a href="https://github.com/jamielaw-smith/STARS_library">https://github.com/jamielaw-smith/STARS_library</a>), is an interpolated grid of fallback rates to the black hole (dM/dt) from 3D hydrodynamical simulations of tidal disruption events (TDEs) using realistic stellar models.

 ## CV